Jaswal1p/cautious-radiology-prog-jaswal1p/README.md

 # cautious-radiology-prog-jaswal1p

-I am creating this website to someday showcase my consulting and web development business, to help private practice and academic radiologits to set up their work efficiency by using software tools to make their workflow, patient info and follow-up management.
+I am creating this website to someday showcase my consulting and web development business, to help private practice and academic radiologits to set up their practices by using software tools to make their workflow, patient info and follow-up management more efficient.

-Please not that I have intentinally not linked my resume and various speciality membership pages, as this is still learning and early building enviroment.
+Please note that I have intentinally not linked my resume and various speciality membership pages at this time as this is a learning and early building enviroment at this time.

 I am also still working on making its display on cell-phones little bit better.